-The SCOR in Pulmonary Edema involves nineteen full-time investigators from the departments of medicine, pediatrics, pathology, surgery, and pharmacology.
+The SCOR in Pulmonary Vascular Diseases involves nineteen full-time investigators from the departments of medicine, pediatrics, pathology, surgery, pharmacology, and others.
 The general focus of research is on lung circulation-specifically, on mechanisms of lung vascular injury and on the response of the lung to such injury.
 Investigations range from basic laboratory studies to clinical studies in patients with acute respiratory failure.

-Principal support of the research derives from a Specialized Center of Research in Pulmonary Vascular Diseases grant from the National Heart, Lung and Blood Institute.
+Principal support is derived from a Specialized Center of Research in Pulmonary Vascular Diseases grant from the National Heart, Lung and Blood Institute.
 Additional support comes from an NIH training grant, a private foundation training grant, and several individual awards made through the NIH to investigators participating in the program.